ingenerator/cloud-tasks-wrapper/README.md

         'make-a-drink' => [
             // Uses defaults above (can override if required) ],
-    ]
-);
-$cache         = new CacheItemPoolInterface; // Use your preferred psr-6 cache here
-$log           = new NullLogger;
-$result_mapper = new TaskResultCodeMapper(
+    ],
     [
-        // This configuration defines how app-level `result` codes should map to HTTP status and log levels.
-It provides
-        // sane defaults for the CoreTaskResult values that ship with the wrapper CustomTaskResult::IM_A_TEAPOT => [
+        // The server config merges sane defaults in the factory 'result_map' => [
+            // Adds an extra mapping for this application-level result code CustomTaskResult::IM_A_TEAPOT => [
                 // Note that you will often want to return "successy" codes for expected failures, where you don't want
                 // Cloud Tasks to bother retrying.
-Using custom high-numbered 2xx results still lets these show up in logs.
+Using custom high-numbered 2xx results still lets these show up in
-            // If you think this is messy, vote on https://issuetracker.google.com/issues/162255862 'http_status' => 285,
+                // logs.
+If you think this is messy, vote on https://issuetracker.google.com/issues/162255862 'http_status' => 285,
                 // But you can log the operation as e.g. a warning / emergency to report internally that a task failed.
                 'loglevel'    => LogLevel::WARNING,
             ]
+        ],
     ]
-);
-$controller    = new TaskController(
-    TaskHandlerChain::makeDefault(
-        new TaskLoggingMiddleware(new RealtimeClock, $log, $result_mapper),
-        new TaskRequestAuthenticatingMiddleware(
-            $task_types,
-            // See our oidc-token-verifier package for details, including configuring to allow http:// issuers in
-            // developer environments.
-            new OIDCTokenVerifier(new OpenIDDiscoveryCertificateProvider(new GuzzleHttp\Client, $cache, $log))
-        ),
-        new TaskMutexLockingMiddleware(new DbBackedMutexWrapper(new PDO('mysql:whatever')))
-    ),
-    new ArrayTaskHandlerFactory(
-        // IRL you would probaly use a dependency container for this e.g. defining your handlers as services named
-        // like `task_handler.make-a-drink` and implementing a TaskHandlerFactory class that can get the appropriate
-        // service from your DI container
-        ['make-a-drink' => new MakeADrinkTaskHandler]
-    ),
-    $result_mapper,
-    // The URL pattern should be a regex that can extract the task_type value from the URL.
-It must capture the
-    // a `task_type` named parameter as below.
-Note that the TaskController will throw an \InvalidArgumentException
-    // if the URL does not match this pattern.
-    '#^/_do_task/(?P<task_type>.+)$#'
 );

 $response = $controller->handle(ServerRequest::fromGlobals());